Sensirion/myAmbienceManual/docs/README.md

 - delete the data of the gadget
 - Select multiple gadgets

+There are three different states a gadget can be:

+- Active: denoted in green color
+- Connecting: Denoted in light blue color
+- Not found (Gadget is out of reach): Denoted in grey color

 ## Support and Feedback

 A really important aspect of our mindset at Sensirion is to actively